By Roger Morris | March 31 2020

-Vinexpo New York opened the first week of March, bringing with it exhibitors from 30 countries and the first breaths of spring.
+Vinexpo New York opened the first week of March 2020, bringing with it exhibitors from 30 countries and the first breaths of spring.
 But, like the muffled sounds of a distant war, there was talk in the aisles on the exhibit floor about the Covid-19 outbreak in northern Italy and the restrictions it imposed.
 Just 30 days later, about 150,000 Americans would be diagnosed as having the virus, much of the country would be on lockdown, and winery tasting rooms and restaurants would be shuttered.
-As Roger Morris reports, the month presented itself as a microcosm of what was happening countrywide within the American wine community.
+The month presented itself as a microcosm of what was happening countrywide within the American wine community.

 It was just after the first of the new year that Jeff Fetterman noticed an increase in the number and urgency of messages he was receiving from wine clubs that he and friends had joined during their every-other-year wine-buying pilgrimages to Napa Valley and Sonoma wine country.
 Then in early March, the Delaware-based small-business entrepreneur experienced a further uptick in these messages.
 “The phone and email traffic has become at least twice normal,” he said.
 “Lots of special offers—free shipping, buy-one-get-one free, access to special wines.
 I’ve had clubs that I had cancelled ‘forget’ that I cancelled and charge me for a new shipment of wine—happened twice.”